Exploring the Charm of Hallstatt’s Alpine Village

 Things to Do in Hallstatt

 There are many things to do in Hallstatt.
 I hiked up to the Catholic Church, St. Michael, which offered a breathtaking view of the crystal-clear lake below.
 Inside the church’s basement is the bone house, which contains human skulls that are painted.
-I skipped viewing the bones, as it didn’t interest me.
+I skipped viewing the bones, as they didn’t interest me.

 St. Micheal’s Church behind the houses